 - Choose to buy certified Organic and more sustainable brands who sell high-quality baby clothes which last for several siblings or is suitable to sell as a pre-loved item.

-- Organic and sustainable brands often have a transparent manufacturing chain as well with high ethical standards you can review.
-Also, they often used eco-friendly dyes for their garments which have significant benefits for our environment and our health.
+- Organic and sustainable brands often have a transparent manufacturing chain and high ethical standards you can review.
+They often used eco-friendly dyes for their garments which have significant benefits for our environment and our health.

-- Buying locally-made products is a great way to be more sustainable as well as supporting people living in your local area.
+- Buying locally-made products is a great way to be more sustainable and support people living in your local area.
 You know you pay a fair price for a locally made product, and you would often receive a higher quality product.

 Conclusion about cheap baby clothes